-It's our favorite solution for kids with sensory processing disorder, autism, ADHD and other processing challenges: Heavy Work.
-As adults we understand the need to exercise.
+It's our favorite solution for kids with sensory processing disorders, autism, ADHD and other processing challenges: Heavy Work.
+As adults, we understand the need to exercise.
 But, exercise is much more than fitness.
-It engages the body, brain and mind.
+It engages the body, brain, and mind.
 For kids, we call this heavy work.
 Take a look at our top suggestions to get your kids moving, thinking, organizing and processing.

 Whichever workout you choose, treat yourself to a wonderful before-and-after stretch!
 Choose from our Soft Resistance Bands, covered in terry cloth, or our Lycra Stretch Bands in three different widths.
 Both provide a heavy pull and proprioceptive feedback, supporting sensory integration.